 - 410 UTILITY SERVICES: Expenditures for utility services other than energy services supplied by public or private organizations.
 Water and sewerage are included here.
-Telephone and internet services are not included here, but are classified under object code 382.
-(Used only in Function Codes 2600s.) - CLEANING SERVICES: Services purchased to clean buildings (apart from services provided by school district employees), including, but not limited to, disposal services, snow plowing, custodial services, and lawn care services.
-(Used with Function Codes 2600s.) - REPAIRS & MAINTENANCE SERVICES: Expenditures for repairs and maintenance services not provided directly by school district personnel.

-- 431 NON-TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Contracts and agreements covering the upkeep of buildings and non-technology equipment.
-Costs for renovating and remodeling are not included here, but are classified under object 450.
-(Used with Function Codes 2600s and 2700s.) - 432 TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Expenditures for repairs and maintenance services for technology equipment that are not directly provided by school district personnel.
-This includes ongoing service agreements for technology hardware (e.g., personal computers and servers).
-(Used with Function Codes 1000s, 2100s, 2230, 2580, 2590.) - RENTALS OTHER: Costs for renting that is not covered by object codes 441, 442, or 443. - RENTALS OF LAND & BUILDINGS: Expenditures for leasing or renting land and buildings for both temporary and long-range use by the school district.
+Telephone and internet services are not included here but are classified under object code 382.
+(Used only in Function Codes 2600s.) - 420 CLEANING SERVICES: Services purchased to clean buildings (apart from services provided by school district employees), including, but not limited to, disposal services, snow plowing, custodial services, and lawn care services.
+(Used with Function Codes 2600s.) - 431 NON-TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Contracts and agreements covering the upkeep of buildings and non-technology equipment and vehicles.
+Costs for renovating and remodeling are not included here but are classified under object code 450. - 432 TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Expenditures for repairs and maintenance services for technology equipment that are not directly provided by school district personnel.
+This includes ongoing service agreements for technology hardware. (e.g., personal computers and servers). - 440 RENTALS OTHER: Costs for renting that is not covered by object codes 441, 442, or 443. - 441 RENTALS OF LAND & BUILDINGS: Expenditures for leasing or renting land and buildings for both temporary and long-range use by the school district.
 (Used with Function Code 2610.) - 442 RENTALS OF EQUIPMENT & VEHICLES: Expenditures for leasing or renting equipment or vehicles for both temporary and long-range use by the school district.
 This includes bus and other vehicle rental when operated by a local school district and similar rental agreements.
 Include rental vehicles for driver's education programs here.
 This should be coded to the function where the equipment or vehicle is used.
-This code excludes costs associated with the rental of computers or other technology-related equipment.
-These costs should be coded to expenditure object 443 as described below. - 443 RENTALS OF COMPUTERS & RELATED EQUIPMENT: Expenditures for leasing or renting computers and related equipment for both temporary and long-range use.
+This code excludes costs associated with the rental of computers or other technology-related equipment; these costs should be coded to 443 as described below. - 443 RENTALS OF COMPUTERS & RELATED EQUIPMENT: Expenditures for leasing or renting computers and related equipment for both temporary and long-range use.
 This should be coded to the function where the equipment is used. - 450 CONSTRUCTION SERVICES: Includes amounts for constructing, renovating, and remodeling buildings or infrastructure assets paid to contractors.
-This code should also be used to account for the costs of nonpermanent site improvements, such as fencing, walkways, and roads, that are related to buildings and building sites.
-(Used only with Function Codes 2600s, 4000s and 2900 in the Depreciation Fund.) - 490 OTHER PURCHASED PROPERTY SERVICES: Purchased property services that are not classified above.
-Communication services are not included here, but should be included in object 530.
+This code should also be used to account for the costs of nonpermanent site improvements, such as fencing, walkways, and roads, that are related to buildings and building sites. - 490 OTHER PURCHASED PROPERTY SERVICES: Purchased property services that are not classified above.
+Communication services are not included here but should be included in object 530.